1amir2026/VoiceGroupsCleaner/README.md

 ## Compatibility

+> [!IMPORTANT]
-Compiled against the Paper API, which stays backwards compatible within a Minecraft version line, so one jar covers **Paper, Purpur, Spigot, and Bukkit-based servers** from 1.20 through the latest release.
+> Compiled against the Paper API, which stays backwards compatible within a Minecraft version line, so one jar covers **Paper, Purpur, Spigot, and Bukkit-based servers** from 1.20 through the latest release.
 There is no Quilt/Fabric build : Quilt is a mod loader, not a plugin loader, and this plugin can't run on it without a Bukkit-compatibility mod like Cardboard, which isn't officially supported here.